 Love is always better the second time around, as the old song goes.
 Yet the reality is that new relationships later in life can be fraught with peril, especially from a financial perspective.

-By Sarah Bull, Partner and Portfolio Manager at KJ Harrison Investors.
+Published by Sarah Bull, Partner and Portfolio Manager at KJ Harrison Investors.
 While divorce isn’t easy for anyone, it can be particularly complex for wealthy families.

 Divorce hurts.
 And it can be hardest on those who experience it later in life.
 Sarah Bull, Partner & Portfolio Manager, speaks to Advisor.ca about supporting clients through late-life divorce.